ge8/DoCaaS/demos/demo2.md

 ./cognitosetup.sh
 ```

+5. Modify mainURL in MainBody.js with APIGW endpoing & and homepage in package.json with https://DOMAIN
+* Display Buttons based on plan attribute
-5. Build and Deploy to bucket.
+* Build and Deploy to bucket.
 ```shell
 npm install
 npm run-script build